Spinal Trauma & Spinal Cord Injury: Specific injuries

 Cervical Facet Dislocations

 Cervical facet dislocations are often caused by a combination of flexion and distraction.
-They are seen in younger patients after high energy trauma such as motor vehicle accidents or contact sports collisions.
+They are seen in younger patients after high energy trauma such as motor vehicle accidents or contact sport collisions.
 Bilateral facet dislocation is characterized by 50% subluxation and is often associated with significant spinal cord injury.
-If there is rotational force applied, it is possible to have only one facet dislocate (Figure 5).
-These unilateral dislocations are manifest with about 25% subluxation seen on x-ray and a single level nerve root injury (e.g., C6/7 unilateral dislocation presents with a C7 dysfunction, e.g., weakness, wrist flexion and numbness in the index and middle finger).
+If rotational force is applied, it is possible to have only one facet dislocate (Figure 5).
+These unilateral dislocations are manifest with about 25% subluxation seen on x-ray and a single level nerve root injury.
+For example, a C6/7 unilateral dislocation presents with a C7 dysfunction: weakness, wrist flexion and numbness in the index and middle finger.

-In addition to subluxation, there may be increased lordosis, soft tissue swelling and widening of the interspinous distance.
+In addition to subluxation, there may be increased lordosis, soft tissue swelling, and widening of the interspinous distance.
 If subluxation is seen on plain films, the bony anatomy of the injury can be confirmed with a CT scan.
-An MRI is used to identify disk herniation, spinal cord compression or myelomalacia, spinal cord hematoma and any disruption of the supraspinous and interspinous ligaments and facet capsules.
+An MRI is used to identify disk herniation, spinal cord compression or myelomalacia.
+An MRI can also detect spinal cord hematoma and any disruption of the supraspinous/interspinous ligaments and facet capsules.

 If there is a bilateral facet dislocation with neurological deficits, and the patient is awake and cooperative, emergent closed reduction followed by urgent surgical stabilization is indicated.
 Closed reduction is carried out by gradually increased axial traction applied to tongs fixed to the skull with pins.
 If the patient is not awake and cooperative, MRI followed by open reduction is indicated.
 Stable, unilateral dislocations can be treated with immobilization alone.